joseph-s-foster/Classic-Snake/README.md

 ## Description

-Welcome to the Snake Game!
-This is a classic implementation of the Snake game using HTML, CSS, and JavaScript.
+Welcome to Classic Snake!
+This game is an implementation of Snake using HTML, CSS, and JavaScript.
 Control the snake to eat food, grow longer, and avoid colliding with the walls or itself.

 ## Table of Contents